The America Party (TAPETH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 The America Party Price Prediction for 2025–2050

-According to your The America Party price prediction, the value of TAPETH is expected to change by 238.64%, reaching a price of 0.000649USD by 2050.
+According to your The America Party price prediction, the value of TAPETH is expected to change by 238.64%, reaching a price of 0.000651USD by 2050.

 Short Term The America Party Price Prediction For Today, Tomorrow, This Week, and 30 Days